Course Outline

 Integration and Co-Management for Government

-- Enabling co-management scenarios in government environments
+- Enabling co-management scenarios to optimize resource utilization in government IT

 Summary and Next Steps for Government